JustBows/ElectionsApp/README.md

 # ElectionsApp
-An application that helps manage Polish elections, made in Oracle Apex
+An application that helps manage parliamentary Polish elections, made in Oracle Apex